W8XH

-W8XH was a Buffalo, New York "experimental audio broadcasting station", owned by the Buffalo Evening News, which operated from 1934 to 1939.
-It was the first "Apex" broadcasting station, i.e. the first to transmit programming intended for the general public over what was then known as "ultra-high short-wave" frequencies.
+W8XH was a Buffalo, New York radio station, authorized by the Federal Communications Commission (FCC) as an "experimental audio station", which was owned by the Buffalo Evening News, and which operated from 1934 to 1939.
+It was the first apex band station, i.e. the first to transmit programming intended for the general public over what was then known as "ultra-high short-wave" frequencies.
 W8XH primarily simulcast programming originating from a co-owned AM radio station, WBEN, but it also aired some original programs.
-It ceased broadcasting in July 1939, after the newspaper began to focus on operation of an experimental facsimile broadcasting station, W8XA, which in turn shut down shortly prior to World War II and was succeeded after the war by the FM broadcasting station known in the 21st Century as WTSS.
+It ceased broadcasting in July 1939, after the newspaper began to focus on operation of an experimental facsimile broadcasting station, W8XA, which in turn shut down shortly prior to World War II and was succeeded after the war by the establishment of an FM station.

 History

 The Buffalo Evening News first became involved with radio broadcasting in 1930, when it took over local radio station WMAK, which it renamed WBEN.
 WBEN's staff soon began an ambitious series of research and development.
 In mid-1932 WBEN was issued licenses for two low-power transmitters, W8XD on 60.0 MHz, and W8XH on 51.4 MHz, which were 10-watt portable units, capable of being "strapped across the shoulders of one of WBEN's engineers".
 At this time W8XD and W8XH were both used for remote pickups to relay programming for broadcasting by WBEN.

 In the early 1930s, technical advances made it possible to transmit at much higher frequencies than before, and a number of organizations independently began applying for experimental licenses in order to investigate the potential of was then known as "ultra-high short-wave" transmissions.
 These signals tended to be limited to line-of-sight coverage, so there was a premium on placing antennas at high elevations, which led to the stations as a group becoming informally known as "Apex" stations.

 W8XH's experimental license was upgraded from its previous status as a relay transmitter, and it became first Apex station to be used for broadcasting entertainment to the general public.
 Regular broadcasts under this new configuration were begun on March 18, 1934, initially at 51.4 MHz (5.8 meters), and by April it was announced that the station was broadcasting five hours a day.
 The next month W8XH was reassigned to 41.0 MHz (7.3 meters), which it would use for the remainder of its broadcasts.